MadeInSpengergasse/Tilling-Checksum-Calculator_binary-only/README.md

 Download `TCC.jar` & `LINUX_CLICKME.bat` from the `build` folder and put it into one folder.
 Then open your console/terminal, navigate to the download folder.
 Type `chmod +x LINUX_CLICKME.sh` and press Enter.
-Then type `./LINUX_CLICKME.sh` and the application should launch!
+Then enter `./LINUX_CLICKME.sh` and the application should launch!

 ##Mac
-COMING SOON!
+Try the linux variant, maybe it works!
+Please report back if it works or not!